MarkOates/flare_gui/goals_for_0.6.5.md

 Unimplemented goals since version (0.6.2)
 -----------------------------------------

-* The constructor of FGUIButton needs to have the ALLEGRO_FONT parameter removed.
-Get it from the parent (somehow)

 * Make a FGUIIconButton (for awesome font icons) :/

 * A Globals data store, for something like settings, maybe font names or something.
 The Globals might include some generated content, like a gradient image, a noise image, a diagonal lines texture image, a standard GUI font.